Daily activity is one of the greatest joys (and health benefits) of owning a furry friend.

 A traditional fitness tracker designed for humans measures activity levels with a three-axis accelerometer; these devices are pretty advanced at detecting movement, but they use three data points (X, Y, Z) to help coordinate what your body is doing within a space.

-This math gets tricky when measuring canine motion — dogs walk on all fours, so activity trackers must account for up-and-down and side-to-side movement.
+This math gets tricky when measuring canine motion.
+Dogs walk on all fours, so a dog step counter must account for up-and-down and side-to-side movement.

 Today, smart devices collect this step data and feed it into software that processes additional metrics (such as total calories burned) based on your dog’s weight, height, and health goals.